Indians in Madagascar: History

 By the 1780s, a community of roughly 200 Indian traders had formed at Mahajanga, a port on the north-west coast of Madagascar, near Bombetoka Bay at the mouth of the Betsiboka River.
 Confusion arose over their legal status; they often declared themselves to be Malagasy subjects in order to evade the laws against slave-holding or the building of stone houses, both forbidden to British subjects, while their dhows, which they used to transport goods to and from the African mainland, flew French flags.
 French Khoja families today come from once Madagascar-based communities when the nation was part of the French Empire and those under it French citizens.

 In fact, even those families still based in Madagascar today are almost all French with links between the two still intact and regular travel between the French republic and the Great Red Island occurring due to business interests and education amongst other factors.
 It is not uncommon for a Frenchman of Khoja ethnicity to view Madagascar as the 'land of his ancestors'.

 Initial arrivals to the island were mainly Muslim Twelver Khojas, Ismailis and Daoudi Bohras, with some Hindus settling later.
 The 1911 census found 4,480 Indians in the country, making them 21% of the total foreign population and the second-largest foreign population after the French.
 Following the nationalisation of private businesses in the 1970s, many were compelled to leave; those who remained were largely uneducated, but stayed on and gradually built their businesses.
 By 2000, they were generally believed to control 50-60% of the country's economy, making them the target of demonstrators during periods of unrest.

 Business

 Financial interests of the community on the island are diversified.
-Businessmen Ylias Akbaraly and Hassanein Hiridjee are tribesemen.
+Businessmen Ylias Akbaraly and Hassanein Hiridjee are members of this community.